brindle5/design_hub/README.md

 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

 ### Local VS Deployment

 ## Credits

 ### Content

+- Much of my code is based on the Code Institute [Moments](https://github.com/Code-Institute-Solutions/moments) and [Django REST](https://github.com/Code-Institute-Solutions/drf-api) walkthrough projects.
+- I used Tim Nelson’s Markdown builder for the [readme and testing documentation](https://traveltimn.github.io/markdown-builder/).

 ### Media

 ### Acknowledgements

+- I would like to thank my Code Institute mentor, [Julia Konovalova](https://github.com/IuliiaKonovalova) for her invaluable support and guidance.
+- I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
+- I’d like to thank my family and friends for supporting me through the challenges of this project.